Kinds of Phonetic Picture - Writings update: 12.1.06

 spoken as "titati" (using the filling sound i).

-spoken syllable "ta" for example is not a smooth series of the sounds
+Also the spoken syllable "ta" for example is not a smooth series

-t and a: if one would speak these sounds without sluring, the result
+of the sounds t and a: if one would speak these sounds without sluring,

 Visualizing and speed